Adams Juvenile Band

 They’re preserved and on display for all to appreciate the great contributions Bandmaster Adams made to the world of music. 🎵

-- Image Credit ~ Thank you to Susan Lugo and the Territorial Archives of the Government of the Virgin Islands, a unit of the Division of Libraries, Archives and Museums of the Department of Planning and Natural Resources for the use of this photograph of the ADAMS JUVENILE BAND.
+- Image Credit ~ Thank you to Susan Lugo and the Territorial Archives of the Government of the Virgin Islands, a unit of the Division of Libraries, Archives, and Museums of the Department of Planning and Natural Resources for the use of this photograph of the Adams Juvenile Bane.
 Being able to share it, helps keep our history alive.

 Inscribed flute used by Alton A. Adams ~ 1915